Eileenzyf/ISO-App-Prediction/README.md

 			```
 		-  Then delete `database` after the `all:` on the last line of code
 		-  The last line of the Makefile should be : `all: venv dataset features trained-model test-score model-evaluation predictions test clean-tests app clean-env clean-pyc `
-	- Then in root directory, run `python Create_database.py ---RDS True` to initialize the database
+	- Then in root directory, run `python src/Create_database.py --RDS True` to initialize the database
 	- Last, to run the app, in root directory run
 		- ```bash
 			make all